zackyang000/node-odata/README.md

 ## CONTRIBUTING

 We always welcome contributions to help make node-odata better.
 Please feel free to contribute to this project.
+The package-lock.json file was last created with node version 16.14.2.

 ## LICENSE